-- Maintain current contact information with the University, including address, phone numbers, and emergency contact information. - Use the University provided e-mail address or maintain a valid forwarding e-mail address. - Regularly check the official University communications channels.
-Official University communications are considered received if sent by postal mail, by fax, or by e-mail to the student's designated primary e-mail account via their @mcmaster.ca alias.
+- Maintaining current contact information with the University, including address, phone numbers, and emergency contact information. - Maintaining status as an active student including enrolment in the academic year or following any necessary procedures for an authorized break or leave of absence. - Using the University provided e-mail address or maintaining a valid forwarding e-mail address. - Regularly checking the official University communications channels.
+Official University communications are considered received if sent by postal mail, by fax, or by e-mail to the student's designated primary e-mail account via their @mcmaster.ca alias. - Accepting that forwarded e-mails may be lost and that e-mail is considered received if sent to the student's @mcmaster.ca account. - Be geographically available and visit the campus regularly which normally means multiple times per week; written permission from the department/supervisor is required for studies to be off campus.
+In all such cases, Full Time Off Campus status must be formally submitted to SGS.
+Note, some programs may have different requirements (e.g., online, clinical placements). - Review the regulations in the Graduate Calendar and the Program Handbook (if applicable) for graduate studies at the University.

 Where applicable, students are responsible for complying with such conditions as indicated in the offer of admission.
 Students are also responsible for complying with the regulations governing graduate students at McMaster University with respect to full- and part-time status (see sections 2.5.2 and 2.5.3).
-Students are further responsible for informing the School of Graduate Studies within two weeks, which acts as the official keeper of student records, of any change in personal information such as address, name, telephone number, etc. Students are also responsible for reporting through the department any change in student status, course registration, or withdrawal.
+Students are further responsible for informing the School of Graduate Studies, which acts as the official keeper of student records, within two weeks of any change in personal information such as address, name, telephone number, etc. Students are also responsible for reporting through the department any change in student status, course registration, or withdrawal.